 Q. What rights do I hold as a purchaser of Mexican real estate?

 A. The Purchaser holds the same rights as a property owner in the U.S. or Canada, including the right to enjoy, sell, rent, improve the property, etc. This is not to be confused with a land lease.
 The property purchased is placed in a trust with the Purchaser named as the Beneficiary of the trust — the Purchaser is not a lessee.
 If the property purchased is already held in a trust, the Purchaser has the option of assuming that trust, or having the property vested in a new trust.

 Q. How long does it take to establish a trust?

 A. On average, Del Mar Real Estate can obtain your trust within 60-90 days.
-In some cases title has been transferred in as little as two to three weeks.
+In some cases title has been transferred in as little as five weeks.
 At Del Mar Real Estate, we partner with Federal and State notaries for all of our closings in order to secure your trust.
 A Notario Publico in Mexico is much different than a Notary Public in the U.S. In Mexico, Notarios are specialized attorneys who act on behalf of the state and federal government in relation to any transaction; they are comparable to a U.S. Clerk of Courts.
 We oversee the entire process and make certain you understand each and every step involved.

 Q. When do I pay for my property?

 A. The Purchaser only releases funds once the Purchaser holds clear title.
 By utilizing our Third Party Escrow service, your money is held in an individually numbered escrow account until your trust is complete and the property rights have been transferred to you, the Purchaser.